JosephABudd/kickzig/README.md

 `kickzig screen add-panel Edit Select Edit` creates a panel screen named **Edit** with a default panel named **Select** and another panel named **Edit**.
 By default the Select and Edit panels each display their screen and panel name.

 `kickzig screen add-panel Remove Select Confirm` creates a panel screen named **Remove** with a default panel named **Select** and another panel named **Confirm**.
-By default the Select and Edit panels each display their screen and panel name.
+By default the Select and Confirm panels each display their screen and panel name.

 ##### Vertical tab-bar screens